aarontooyak/aktportfolio/README.md

 # aktportfolio
-Welcome to my website 👨🏾‍💻 this is a display of the projects I am currently most proud of.
+Welcome to my website 👨🏾‍💻 this is a display of the projects showcasing my skills in HTML/CSS/Javascript and ReactJS.